-1 Pursuant to Federal Rule of Appellate Procedure 29(a)(4)(E), counsel for amici represents that none of the parties or their counsel authored this brief in whole or in part and that none of the parties or their counsel, nor any other person or entity other than amici or their counsel, made a monetary contribution intended to fund the preparation or submission of this brief.
-Pursuant to Federal Rule of Appellate Procedure 29(a)(2) counsel for amici represents that all parties have consented to the filing of this brief.
+1 Counsel for amici represent that none of the parties or their counsel authored this brief in whole or in part and that none of the parties or their counsel, nor any other person or entity other than amici or their counsel, made a monetary contribution intended to fund the preparation or submission of this brief.
+Counsel for amici represent that all parties have consented to the filing of this brief.